jrdegbe/thamesthrive-api/docs/installation/docker-compose/commercial.md

-# Commercial Tracardi with docker compose
+# Commercial ThamesThrive with docker compose

-This guide provides a brief introduction on how to install and test the commercial version of Tracardi using docker-compose.
+This guide provides a brief introduction on how to install and test the commercial version of ThamesThrive using docker-compose.
 Please note that this installation is not intended for production use, but rather for testing purposes only.

 In order to install commercial version you will need to log-in to docker hub with our credentials.

 ```
-docker login -u tracardi -p <token>
+docker login -u ThamesThrive -p <token>
 ```

 And paste the credentials that we have sent you.